overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 - How to Create magic with the hot combination of _Spring Boot + Kotlin + Arrow_.
 - The _Why, How & What_ of Monomorphic vs. Polymorphic code.
-- Agile **B2C product development** teams, both in enterprises and startups, can learn ways to accelerate their feature development cycle, by converting large & common & well-tested features among heterogeneous services into reusable code templates using **Ad-hoc Polymorphism**[$_{[5]}$](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism), and how is it profitable and reduces the maintenance overhead of rewriting the same business logic across heterogeneous services and service migrations.
+- Agile **B2C product development** teams, both in enterprises and startups, can learn ways to accelerate their feature development cycle, by converting large & common & well-tested features into reusable code templates, and how it is profitable and reduces the maintenance overhead of rewriting the same business logic across heterogeneous services and service migrations.

 ## Introduction